 Did you ever think about why you got into all of this?
 Having a shop or fixed retail space?
 Renting Floor Space?
 Setting up tents at an event?

 You paid hefty fee’s to rent outdoor space.
 You worked your tail off setting up, and tending a booth all day.
 You did it because of the attraction of the concentrated foot traffic you expected to walk by your merchandise.
 It was to put more faces and wallets in front of your wares.
 The reason you took the chance was because of the anticipated concentrated foot traffic.
-This customer traffic happens.
+This customer traffic does happen.
 It’s due to the promoting efforts and “Advertising” by the organizers of the event.
 Paid for in part by a portion of your booth fee.

 For those of us that enjoy this “hobby”, or perhaps even selling as your “livelihood”, it must be something common in the blood.
 We love to buy these types of items.
-We also get some form of happiness, and income, when we sell.
+We also get some form of happiness, and hopefully income, when we sell.

 The difficulty is bringing a buyer to a seller.
 If you don’t personally do the advertising, you basically need to pay someone to do it for you.
 Did you budget for that?
 Are you willing to part with another 10-25% of your gross sales?
 If not, you need to find inventive, less expensive, or free, options.
 We have already indicated that a good portion of this effort better be digitally!